DaviDevMod/focus-trap/packages/focus-trap/README.md

 - Trap the focus within a group of DOM elements
 - Choose an element receiving the initial focus
-- Decide whether to prevent clicks on elements outside of the trap
+- Customise the behaviour of clicks on elements outside of the trap
-- Possibility to customise the behaviour of <kbd>Esc</kbd> key presses
+- Decide whether to demolish a trap after an <kbd>Esc</kbd> key press
 - Choose an element receiving the focus after a trap is demolished
 - Build, demolish, pause and resume your focus trap at any time